-- 2. Select the forest\stands\2012 layer on the Layers list - 3.
-Click the Toggle Editing button to enable editing - 4.
-Start digitizing using the same techniques as in the previous lesson.
-The only difference is that you don't have any point layer that you are snapping to.
+Start digitizing as you did in the previous lesson, with the only difference that you don't have any point layer that you are snapping to.
 For this area you should get around 14 new forest stands.
-While digitizing, fill in the StandID field with numbers starting at 901. - 5.
+While digitizing, fill in the Stand\id field with numbers starting at 901.

 When you are finished your layer should look something like:

-Now you have a new set of polygons showing the different forest stands in 2012 - as interpreted from the CIR images.
-However, you are missing the forest inventory data.
-For that you will need to visit the forest and get some sample data that you will use to estimate the forest attributes for each of the forest stands.
+Now you have a new set of polygons defining the different forest stands for the current situation as can interpreted from the CIR images.
+But you are obviously still missing the forest inventory data, right?
+For that you will still need to visit the forest and get some sample data that you will use to estimate the forest attributes for each of the forest stands.
 You will see how to do that in the next lesson.

-You can add some extra information about conservation regulations that need to be taken into account for this area.
+For the moment, you still can improve your vector layer with some extra information that you have about conservation regulation that should be taken into account for this area.